zihaolam/statin/README.md

 ## How it works

-`statin` works on top of two tables in your SQLite database:
+`statin` works on top of three tables in your SQLite database:

+- `events`: a table that tracks every event recorded.
 - `stats`: a table that maintains the latest value of an arbitrary statistic.
 - `stat_sketches`: a table that maintains statistical aggregates over multiple configurable time intervals using [DDSketch](https://github.com/DataDog/sketches-js).